And What Did Kim and Justin Give You?

 Legally, there is nothing wrong with making money by telling people about your interests and the items you use.
 What is questionable is how consumers buy products solely because a celebrity endorsing it.
 Is it the best product and do we even need it?

-Do celebrities truly like a product when posting a picture or tweeting about it when they are getting a lot of money to do so?
+Do celebrities truly love a product when posting a picture or tweeting about it when they are getting a lot of money to do so?

 The reason these big payments should matter to you is because you end up buying Kim Kardashian million-dollar earrings and Mike Tyson’s new car.
 When companies pay these celebs money, the companies make that money back by charging you more.